SpikeAlerts/Website/pages/FAQs.md

 <!-- Example Question -->
 <details>
-<summary><h2>What happens to my observations?</h2>
+<summary><h2>What happens to observations?</h2>
 </summary>

 Community scientist comments will be used to help researchers better understand air quality at the community level.

+<br><br>

 We will not share your reports with any org or government agency without your consent.

 <hr>